 I came by some information on the appropriate procedure to worship at Siva temples.
-While I am not sure if the same holds true for other temples, I thought it might be useful for our readers.
+Much of the principles are the same for other temples also, but there could be some differences based on prescribed procedure, conventions, etc. I thought it might be useful for our readers.

 - Dress in a simple manner when going to the temple.
 Avoid expensive clothes, jewelry, etc.

 - The first thing we see when entering a temple is the gopuram / tower, usually called the Raja Gopuram due to its massive size.
 This should be considered as a form of God, and prayed to, before entering the temple premises.